 Name Date Score General Construction Safety Test 1.
-Safety glasses or face shields are worn any time work operations True/ False can cause foreign objects to get in the eye 2.
-Construction workers do not need work shoes or boots with True/False slip-resistant and puncture-resistant soles.
-3. Safety-toed footwear is worn to prevent crushed toes when True/ False working around heavy equipment or falling objects.
-4. Workers should wear the right gloves for the job and the gloves True/ False should fit snugly True/False 5.
-You should wear a hard hat where there is a potential for objects falling from above, bumps to the head from fixed objects, or of accidental head contact with electrical hazards.
-6. You do not need to routinely inspect Hard hats for dents, cracks or True/ False deterioration; replace after a heavy blow or electrical shock; maintain in good condition.
-7. Earplugs/earmuffs are not needed in high noise work areas where True/ False chainsaws or heavy equipment are used.
-8. In order to prevent falls you should do which of the following?
+Safety glasses or face shields are worn any time work operations can cause foreign objects to get in the eye True/ False 2.
+Construction workers do not need work shoes or boots with slip-resistant and puncture-resistant soles.
+True/ False 3.
+Safety-toed footwear is worn to prevent crushed toes when working around heavy equipment or falling objects.
+True/ False 4.
+Workers should wear the right gloves for the job and the gloves should fit snugly True/ False 5.
+You should wear a hard hat where there is a potential for objects True/False falling from above, bumps to the head from fixed objects, or of accidental head contact with electrical hazards.
+6. You do not need to routinely inspect Hard hats for dents, cracks or deterioration; replace after a heavy blow or electrical shock; maintain in good condition.
+True/ False 7.
+Earplugs/earmuffs are not needed in high noise work areas where chainsaws or heavy equipment are used.
+True/ False 8.
+In order to prevent falls you should do which of the following?
 A. Wear and use personal fall arrest equipment.
 B. Install and maintain perimeter protection.
 C. Cover and secure floor openings and label floor opening covers.
 D. Use ladders and scaffolds safely.
 E. All of the above.
 9. It is OK to position yourself between moving and fixed objects.
 True/ False 10.
 It is best to wear high-visibility clothes near equipment/vehicles.
-True/ False 11.
-Circle the letter of the following statements that are true: A. You should never enter an unprotected trench or excavation 5 feet or deeper without

-- A. You should never enter an unprotected trench or excavation 5 feet or deeper without an adequate protective system in place. - B. Trenches under 5 feet deep do not need such a system. - C. Make sure the trench or excavation is protected either by sloping, shoring, benching or trench shield systems. - 12.
-Circle the letter of the following statements that are true

-It is always best to:
+True/ False 11. .
+Circle the letter of the following statements that are true: A. You should never enter an unprotected trench or excavation 5 feet or deeper without an adequate protective system in place.
+B. Trenches under 5 feet deep do not need such a system.
+C. Make sure the trench or excavation is protected either by sloping, shor or trench shield systems. ing, benching 12.
+Circle the letter of the following statements that are true It is always best to: A. Locate and identify utilities before starting work.
+B. Look for overhead power lines when operating any equipment.
+C. Maintain a safe distance away from power lines; learn the safe distar D. Do not operate portable electric tools unless they are grounded or do E. Use ground-fault circuit interrupters for protection. -

-- A. Locate and identify utilities before starting work. - B. Look for overhead power lines when operating any equipment. - C. Maintain a safe distance away from power lines; learn the safe distance requirements. - D. Do not operate portable electric tools unless they are grounded or double insulated. - E. Use ground-fault circuit interrupters for protection. - F. Be alert to electrical hazards when working with ladders, scaffolds or other platforms. - G. All of the above.
+- E. Use ground-fault circuit interrupters for protection.F.
+Be alert to electrical hazards when working with ladders, scaffolds or other platforms.G.
+All of the above.

-OSHA-10 ONLINE TRAINING
+OSHA-10 ONLINE TRAINING A DURING THE REAL PROPERTY OF

-To sign-up for OSHA-10 Online Training:
+To sign-up for OSH A-10 Online Training:

 DATE

 NAME

 E-Mail:

 Phone #

+Address:

-Fill out this form and scan/email it to: marcbjac@gmail.com
+Fill out th is form and scan/email it to: marcbjac@g mail.com

 Or, FAX to: 626-329-0854

-Or, Mail to:
+Or, Mail to: JAC

-JAC

 Attn: Marc Blackledge

 2679 Sierra Way Ste E

 La Verne, CA 91750

-- · Once you have received confirmation proceed to site listed below - Online Testing will be done through Careersafeonline.com - Pay \$59 for the course yourself and be reimbursed with proof of purchase and Completion Certificate
+• Once you have r received confirmation proceed to site liste d below

+• Online Testing v vill be done through Careersafeonline.com

+Pay \$59 for the Completion Cert course yourself and be reimbursed with pr tificate oof of purchase and